The party responsible for processing your data is

 Relevant data categories and processing purposes

 For the purposes of developing and refining driver assist and information systems as well as automated driving functions and comfort functions, video recordings of the surroundings are made and saved.
-Data including the following is collected for these purposes:
+Data including the following are collected for these purposes:

 - Video recordings of other road users (vehicles and persons)